-SIAV 35030 Rubano PD (Italy) Email: alessandro.berti89@gmail.com
+Email: alessandro.berti89@gmail.com

-Abstract-In this paper, we propose a method in order to improve the accuracy of predictions, related to incomplete traces, in event logs that record changes in the underlying process.
-These "secondorder dynamics" hamper the functioning of Process Mining discovery algorithms, but also hamper prediction results.
+Abstract-In this paper I propose a method in order to improve the accuracy of predictions, related to incomplete traces, in event logs that record changes in the underlying process.
+These "second-order dynamics" hamper the functioning of Process Mining discovery algorithms, but also hamper prediction results.
 The method is simple to implement as it is based exclusively on the Control Flow perspective and is computationally efficient.
-The approach has been validated on the Business Process Intelligence Challenge 2015's Municipality 5 event log, that contains an interesting shift in the process due to the union of the municipality with another municipality.
+The approach has been validated on the BPI Challenge 2015's Municipality 5 event log, that contains an interesting shift in the process due to the union of the municipality with another municipality.